udellgroup/gcimpute/README.md

 There are three training options for the standard Gaussian copula model: standard offline training, mini-batch offline training and mini-batch online training.
 In short, mini-batch offline training is often much faster than the standard offline training, by using more frequent model updates.
 Online training is designed for the streaming data scenario when data comes  at different time points or the data distribution is changing over time.
 Parallelism is now supported for all training options with the standard Gaussian copula model for further acceleration.

-For low rank Gaussian copula model, only standard offline training without parallelism is supported at this moment.
-Parallelism will be supported soon.
+For low rank Gaussian copula model, only standard offline training with/without parallelism is supported.
 The development of mini-batch training (both offline and online) is nontrivial.
 Please contact the authors if you are interested in collaboration for developing those functionalities.

 Please also see below for more detailed dicussions on how to select the model and training option that works best for your purpose.